FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 Step 3.
 Hazard Maps
 ____________________

+MapCrafter creates hazard maps, highlighting areas with elevated risks based on FLO-2D simulations, aiding in risk management.

-1. Open MapCrafter
+1. Open MapCrafter.

 .. image:: ../img/Coastal/haz006.png

-2. Select the Subdomain 1 Design Storm 50 Yrs scenario as FLO-2D Export Folder, Navigate to the Hazard Maps tab and check all maps under the US Bureau of Reclamation
+2. Choose the 'Subdomain 1 Design Storm 50 Yrs' scenario as the FLO-2D Export Folder since this scenario is considered the most critical.
+   Navigate to the Hazard Maps tab and check all maps under the US Bureau of Reclamation.

 .. image:: ../img/Coastal/haz007.png